Deshi people

-Deshi, Uzani or Koch Muslims (Bengali-Assamese: দেশী, উজানী) people are an indigenous Muslim community residing mostly in Assam and other parts of eastern India.
-The Deshi Muslim people can be found in Meghalaya, North Bengal, eastern Bihar, Rangpur and Bogura of Bangladesh.
-In West Bengal and Bihar they are known as Nashya Shaikh.
+Deshi, Uzani or Koch Muslims (Assamese-Kamtapuri: দেশী জনগোষ্ঠী, উজানী) people are an indigenous Muslim community residing mostly in Assam and other parts of eastern India.
+The Deshi Muslim people can be found in Meghalaya, North Bengal, eastern Bihar, parts of Rangpur in Bangladesh.
+In West Bengal and Bihar they are known as Nashya Shaikh or Surjapuri Muslim.
 Deshis are Muslim converts from Koch, Mech or other indigenous communities.
 In July, 2022, the Government of Assam gave them recognition as an "Indigenous Assamese Muslims" community vide an Order.

 The community is categorized as General category in Assam and OBC West Bengal.